mikemol/metacatagory/README.md

 # MetaCategory: A Computable Formalization of Category Theory

 > Project status (2025-11): The original EBNF-based grammar has been retired from the build.
-The repository now centers on Agda modules under `src/ebnf`, with a simple Makefile for typechecking and HTML docs.
+The repository now centers on Agda modules under `src/agda`, with a simple Makefile for typechecking and generating HTML/Markdown docs.
 The EBNF description below is preserved as historical context and a conceptual map; it is no longer part of an active build pipeline.

 ## Getting started (Agda)